 Bjork has also served as Campus Recreation Graduate Assistant and Athletic Department Volunteer at Western Illinois University, Marketing Intern for the University of Tulsa, Front Office Intern for the Albuquerque Dukes, and Student Volunteer for Athletics at Emporia State University.

 Bjork is a native of Dodge City, Kan., and received his bachelor's degree in recreation administration from Emporia State University in 1995 where he was a two-year starter at fullback.
 He earned a master's degree in athletic administration from Western Illinois University in December 1996.
-Bjork is respected nationally by his peers and is Past-President of the National Association of Athletic Development Directors (NAADD).
-He and his wife, Sonya, have two boys: Payton (6) and Paxton (2).
+Bjork has quickly established a leadership role in the SEC by being appointed as Chair of the awards committee and selected to the NCAA basketball issues committee and the NCAA recruiting cabinet.
+He and his wife, Sonya, have two boys: Payton (8) and Paxton (4).

 The Bjork File Age: 41 Hometown: Dodge City, Kan.
 High School: Dodge City Senior High School College: Emporia State University (B.S., Recreation Administration, 1995); Western Illinois University (M.S., Athletic Administration, 1996) Wife: Sonya Children: Sons, Payton Ross (8) and Paxton Ross (4)